|

 treated better in Belgium than somewhere else?

-However, as soon as the accident occured in Belgium, the relatives are
+as soon as the accident occured in Belgium, the relatives are entitled to

-entitled to moral damages, notwithstanding the nationality of the victim,
+moral damages, notwithstanding the nationality of the victim, according to the

 Courts grant moral damages "ex aequo et bono" on a basis of equity.
 The